Autonomous Self-Driving Car Accidents & Who is Responsible?

 Design defects and bugs in the software can cause a vehicle accident.
 Flaws in the computer system may be why the accident with the Waymo self-driving taxi took place, for instance.
 If there is evidence of these defects after talking with Hutzler Law, you can sue the designers themselves.

-Possible Compensation for Self-Driving Incidents
+Possible Compensation for Self-Driving Incidents in Phoenix

 If you are at fault, the other driver can sue you as the owner for compensation.
 This process is the same as with a regular vehicular crash, and typically, it will cover the cost of medical expenses.
 It may also, however, cover the cost of property damage when your insurance exceeds its limits.